okuvshynov/llama_duo/README.md

 Some notes:
 * there's nothing smart done about scheduling GPU work when both speculation and part of main model are running there.
-* settings are very likely suboptimal - for example, it's possible we could use smaller quant of speculation model and offload more main model layers.
+* settings are very likely suboptimal - for example, it's possible we could use more aggresively quantized speculation model and keep more main model layers on GPU.
-* sampling is just greedy and needs to be done right
+* sampling is just greedy and needs to be done right.